bast/talk-coding-like-1969/talk.md

 environments, CMake, social coding and open software, modular code development, and reproducible research.

+---

+slide 2 about the coderefinery project

+---

+the paper

+---

 In this talk we will discuss lessons learned from teaching 20 workshops on research software engineering.
 Particular focus will be put on the importance of collaborative code development frameworks and code review (peer review